danielbodnar/awesome-stars/README.md

 ## roadmap

+- [mlabonne/llm-course](https://github.com/mlabonne/llm-course) - Course to get into Large Language Models (LLMs) with roadmaps and Colab notebooks.
 - [csgoh/roadmapper](https://github.com/csgoh/roadmapper) - Roadmapper - A Roadmap as Code (Rac) python library.
 Generate professional roadmap diagram using python code.
 - [AMAI-GmbH/AI-Expert-Roadmap](https://github.com/AMAI-GmbH/AI-Expert-Roadmap) - Roadmap to becoming an Artificial Intelligence Expert in 2022
 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups